 - Once you find the right offer, purchase your car insurance in Germany online, at no additional cost.

-Germany car insurance: What types of car insurance are there in Germany?
+What types of car insurance in Germany are there?

 There are 3 major types of car insurance in Germany: